mys-lang/mys/README.rst

 Replace the code in ``src/main.mys`` with the code below.
 It examplifies how to use functions, classes, errors, types and command line arguments.
-The syntax is almost identical to Python, so most readers should easily understand it.
+The syntax is almost identical to Python, so many readers should easily understand it.

 .. code-block:: python